 This guide attempts to teach the design and implementation of active and passive filter circuits through discussion of actual circuits built and used by BNDHEP and OSI.
 Our discussion begins with high-pass and low-pass filters.
 We study active implementations, which work well at low frequencies, and passive implementations, which work well at high frequencies.
 We consider matching networks, which are important at high frequencies for matching sources and loads.
 We discuss surface acoustic wave filters, which provide astounding performance in a small pacakge.
-We include a section on transmission lines because these, too, are a form of filter.
 In every case we restrict our discussion to circuits we have built and used ourselves.
+Transmission lines are a form of filter, but we discuss these separately and in detail in Transmission Line Analysis.

 An active filter contains an amplifier whose output is connected to its input through passive components, usually capacitors and resistors.
 This feedback of the output to the input allows us to build filters with imaginary poles using capacitors and resistors alone.
 Without feedback, a filter with imaginary poles must have both inductors and capacitors.
 The main purpose of active filters is to eliminate inductors and decrease the value of the filter's capacitors.